spences10/scottspence.com/copy/faq.md

 and the way I make a decision on a commitment is [If it's not a HELL YES, it's a NO].

-Want me to know you have spent more than the **_three seconds_** nearly all recruiters spend on this page?
+Want me to know you you have taken the time to read this FAQ?

 In your email mention **"Quick Start Guides Rock!"** and you will have my attention, gratitude and a guaranteed reply. 🙏